 “Education is the post powerful weapon you can use to change the world.” – Nelson Mandela

-- Our individual roles as global citizens in reducing global poverty and achieving the Millennium Development Goals
+- Our individual roles as global citizens in reducing global poverty and power imbalances, and achieving the Global Goals for Sustainable Development ( Sustainable Development Goals (SDGs)

-We have been working with schools, youth and community organisations, local authorities and individuals throughout Somerset since 1993.
-Recent funders of GLADE include Awards for All, Co-operative Membership Community Fund, UKOWLA, and education providers from across the South West.
+We have been working with and supporting schools, youth and community organisations, local authorities and individuals throughout Somerset since 1993.
+In 2013 we responded to demand and now collaborate and provide support in 10 counties across the south west region.

 How Our Activities Deliver Public Benefit